Internship in Tropical Agroforestry

 Who will supervise me?

-You will work closely with Craig Elevitch, Director of Agroforestry Net, a nonprofit educational organization dedicated to education and research in agroforestry and ecological resource management.
+You will work closely with Craig Elevitch, PhD, Director of Agroforestry Net, a nonprofit educational organization dedicated to education and research in agroforestry and ecological resource management.
 The organization's internationally recognized publications have guided thousands of readers in becoming more proficient in ecological food production, agroforestry, and reforestation.
 Craig edits The Overstory E-journal, a monthly agroforestry journal with 8,700 subscribers in over 185 countries.
 He has coordinated numerous workshops and field days for Pacific island agroforestry, with over 4,000 farmers and resource professionals participating since 1993.
 Craig completed the permaculture certified basic and advanced training taught by Max Lindegger and Lea Harrison in 1990-91, and has authored many agroforestry books as well as over 75 permaculture and forest stewardship management plans throughout Hawai'i.
 You can expect an hour or two a day working and/or meeting with Craig.

 How much of my time will the internship take?